marinavillaca/marinavillaca/README.md

 ### Hey!
 I'm Marina Villaça! 👋

-🎓 I'm a student of Information Systems at the Universidade Federal de Minas Gerais (UFMG). 👩‍💻.
+🎓 I'm a student of Information Systems at Universidade Federal de Minas Gerais (UFMG). 👩‍💻.

 🌱 I’m currently learning JavaScript and Node and on track to improve my skills on HTML, CSS and Web Development.